belastingdienst/opr-paas/docs/development-guide/e2e-test-details.md

 ## Capability SSO

+What we test: creating a `Paas` with the `SSO` capability enabled.

+Scenarios:

 1. Create a minimal `Paas` SSO capability enabled, no capability quota;
     1. Assess that the list entry exists in the applicationset;